-We had 35 operating locations as of December 31, 2019.
-In the second quarter of 2020, we completed the acquisition of TAS, which reports as a separate operating location.
-As of June 30, 2020, we had 36 operating locations.
+We had 35 operating locations as of December 31, 2019 and March 31, 2020.
 Acquisitions are included in our results of operations from the respective acquisition date.
-The same-store comparison from 2020 to 2019, as described below, excludes three months of results for Walker, which was acquired April 1, 2019, five months of results for our electrical contractor in North Carolina, which was acquired February 1, 2020 and reports together with our existing North Carolina operation and three months of results for TAS, which was acquired on April 1, 2020.
+The same-store comparison from 2020 to 2019, as described below, excludes three months of results for Walker, which was acquired April 1, 2019 as well as two months of results for our electrical contractor in North Carolina, which was acquired February 1, 2020 and reports together with our existing North Carolina operation.
 An operating location is included in the same-store comparison on the first day it has comparable prior year operating data, except for immaterial acquisitions that were absorbed and integrated, or "tucked-in", with existing operations.
 While the electrical contractor in North Carolina is tucked-in with our existing North Carolina operation, due to the size of the acquired operations, we have elected to exclude their results from our same-store comparison.

-Revenue-Revenue for the second quarter of 2020 increased \$93.2 million, or 14.3%, to \$743.5 million compared to the same period in 2019.
-The increase included a 12.2% increase related to the North Carolina electrical contractor and TAS acquisitions and a 2.1% increase in revenue related to same-store activity.
+Revenue-Revenue for the first quarter of 2020 increased \$161.7 million, or 30.0%, to \$700.1 million compared to the same period in 2019.
+The increase included a 24.0% increase related to the Walker and North Carolina electrical contractor acquisitions and a 6.0% increase in revenue related to same-store activity.